kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable because:
 	B. Amazon Transcribe - Converts speech to text, not for language translation
 	C. Amazon Kendra - Enterprise search service, not for translation
-	D. Amazon Polly - Text-to-speech service, not for translation Resource URL:
+	D. Amazon Comprehend - Natural language processing service for extracting insights and relationships from text, not designed for translating content between languages
+	Resource URL:
 	https://docs.aws.amazon.com/translate/latest/dg/what-is.html

 Q56
-A digital devices company wants to predict customer demand for memory hardware.
-The company does not have coding experience or knowledge of ML algorithms and needs to develop a data-driven predictive model.
-The company needs to perform analysis on internal data and external data.
+A hardware manufacturing company wants to forecast consumer demand for storage components.
+The company lacks programming skills and machine learning expertise but needs to create a data-driven prediction model.
+The company needs to analyze both proprietary data and market data.
-Which solution will meet these requirements?
+Which solution is most appropriate for these requirements?
 Options:
 A. Store the data in Amazon S3.
 Create ML models and demand forecast predictions by using Amazon SageMaker built-in algorithms that use the data from Amazon S3.
 B. Import the data into Amazon SageMaker Data Wrangler.
 Create ML models and demand forecast predictions by using SageMaker built-in algorithms.
 C. Import the data into Amazon SageMaker Data Wrangler.
-Build ML models and demand forecast predictions by using an Amazon Personalize Trending-Now recipe.
+Build ML models and demand forecast predictions by using an Amazon Forecast AutoPredictor.
 D. Import the data into Amazon SageMaker Canvas.
 Build ML models and demand forecast predictions by selecting the values in the data from SageMaker Canvas.

 Correct Answer: